Lemuel

 Mint once, recognize everywhere

-Mint one on-chain Passport on NEAR—a sovereign act, not enrollment in a central registry.
+Mint one on-chain Passport on NEAR—a sovereign act, not registration in a central registry.
 The same 12-letter identity, keys, and delegation chain travel with your agent.
 Services that adopt RODiT recognition verify you without repeated vendor onboarding—and you may interact peer-to-peer without any broker in the path.

 Sovereign ownership